HL7/fhir-specialty-rx/input/pages/Task-specialty-rx-task-smart-launch-2-ids-intro.md

-In this example, the Task.reasonReference (prescription), Task.requester (the requesting pharmacy), Task.owner (the prescriber) are represented using identifiers.
+In this example, the Task.reasonReference (prescription), Task.requester (the pharmacy submitting the task), Task.owner (the prescriber) are represented using identifiers.

 <p></p>